santiago-webdev/Zettelpy/README.md

 ## TODO
 1. Find a fast way of searching through the notes
 2. Create tools to fix errors introduced into the database
-3. Being able to delete notes with a flag -d
+3. Replace info automatically from the templates
-4. Replace info automatically from the templates
+4. Add a function/flag/way of checking the notes, to refresh the database
-5. Add a function/flag/way of checking the notes, to refresh the database
+5. Make the program work with IDs and even when the notes are in subdirectories
-6. Make the program work with IDs and even when the notes are in subdirectories
+6. A way of dealing with extensions
-7. A way of dealing with extensions
+7. Add something in the last_note file for the first time we run the program
-8. Add something in the last_note file for the first time we run the program
+8. Be able to delete temporary notes, I don't want to do this manually but it is for now
-9. Be able to delete temporary notes by emptying the file
+9. Filter flags, maybe even use ripgrep to searh for stuff